timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # Number of obs: 13197, groups:  SSB, 1531; SS, 428
 ```

 Now we have identified our random-effects structure, we can select a combination of fixed effects that adequately describes the variation in our response variable (log-transformed total abundance in this case).
 One way to do this, as with simpler statistical models such as linear models, is to employ backward stepwise model selection.
 This entails dropping each term in turn and testing whether there is a significant reduction in the explained variation.
 My GLMERSelect function in the StatisticalModels package does this for you.
-The call for this function separates categorical fixed effects (fixedFactors) from continuous effects (fixedTerms).
+The call for this function separates out the random effects (specified via 'randomStruct'), and separates the categorical fixed effects (fixedFactors) from continuous effects (fixedTerms).
 The fixedTerms parameter specifies that you want to start with quadratic polynomials (i.e. polynomials of order 2) of human population density and distance to nearest road.
 During model selection, simpler polynomial terms will be tested.
 The verbose=TRUE just means that the full details of the steps in the model selection will be printed on the screen.

 ```R
 abundModelSelect <- GLMERSelect(modelData = PREDICTSSites,responseVar = "LogAbund",